kendottv/discordbot/README.md

 # Discord Bot README

 This is a multifunctional Discord bot developed using Python and the Discord.py framework, featuring various Cog modules for live notifications, games, leveling systems, voting, welcome messages, YouTube notifications, moderation, and more.
 It is designed to be developed in a Windows environment .
 Below are usage examples and instructions.

+## Disclaimer

+This Discord bot project (hereinafter referred to as "the Project") is provided by the developer for personal learning and non-commercial use only.
+By using the Project, you agree to the following terms:

+1. **API and Keys**: The Project requires the use of third-party APIs (e.g., YouTube API, Twitch API, Reddit API), and the corresponding API keys and Secret Keys must be obtained and configured by the user in the `.env` file.
+The developer does not provide any API keys and is not responsible for issues arising from improper configuration or violation of API usage terms by the user.

+2. **Third-Party Content**: The Project may retrieve third-party content (e.g., meme images, weather data) via APIs.
+The copyright of such content belongs to the original authors or providers.
+Users must comply with relevant copyright laws and credit the source when distributing or using the content.
+The developer assumes no responsibility for the legality of third-party content.

+3. **Usage Risks**: This Project is open-source software provided "as is."
+The developer does not guarantee its stability, security, or suitability for any purpose.
+The developer is not liable for any losses (including but not limited to data loss, service interruptions, or legal disputes) resulting from the use of this Project.

+4. **Modification and Distribution**: Users may modify and distribute the Project according to the chosen license (e.g., MIT License), provided they retain the original copyright notice and comply with the license terms of dependent libraries.

+For any questions, please contact the developer or refer to the official documentation of the relevant APIs.
+Using this Project indicates your acceptance of the above disclaimer.

+Last updated: July 6, 2025

 ## Prerequisites
 - Python 3.8+